rickosborne/cascades/md/13-2-3-manifest.md

 I opened my eyes and reconciled my mental model with what was in front of me.

-_You're missing a piece—there's a hole._
+_You're missing a piece: there's a hole._

 The coat closet was maybe three feet deep as measured from the aisle to windows, then maybe two feet wide as measured perpendicular to that, from the lavatories toward row 27.
 The galley storage wall was maybe two feet deep, but it sat aft of the coat closet, sharing a wall.